Will it surprise you to learn that email has an 3x greater reach than Facebook and that it covers a whopping 15x more audience than Twitter?

 With more real estate available on the widget, you get a chance to clarify the terms of subscription and collect explicit consent.

-You can create a floating bar or a newsletter popup using the Getsitecontrol email subscription form builder.
+You can create a floating bar or a newsletter popup using the Getsitecontrol email subscription popup builder.
 It lets you fully customize the design and control targeting so that you could display exit-intent popups and other forms triggered by user behavior on a webpage.

 10. Add social proof to your website